-While it is difficult to quantify the influence of ambient noise on the measurement sets it is believed that the $L{Aeq}$ results at sites A1, A2 A3 and probably B1 have been significantly altered by ambient noise.
-If the significant outliers A1, A2 and A3 are excluded from the data set the mean difference between $L{A90}$ and $L{Aeq}$ across the seven remaining sites is only 1.4 dB(A).
-This is less than the previously suggested correction of 1.5 to 2.5 dB(A) (ETSU, 1996).
-Our result suggests that $L{A90}$ levels should be increased by no more than the minimum required by AS 4959:2010, which is 1.5 dB(A).
+While it is difficult to quantify the influence of ambient noise on the measurement sets, site observations and the scatter of the L{Aeq} data points (including at speeds below turbine cut-in) suggest that the L{Aeq} results at sites A1, A2, A3, E1 and possibly also B1 have been noticeably increased by ambient noise.
+If these sites which are believed to be affected by significant extraneous noise (A1, A2, A3 and E1) are excluded from the data set the mean difference between L{A90} and L{Aeq} across the seven remaining sites is only 1.4 dB(A), with the range of results obtained using the various wind farm standards up to 2.0 dB(A) lower, and 1.7 dB(A) higher than those achieved using the 2009 SA Guideline.